GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_Subject](../../stereotypes.md#SAF_Subject)

-Note: A claim can not be generic, it have to be about something, it has to have a defined subject, e.g., system safety.
+Note: A claim cannot be generic, it has to be about something, it has to have a defined subject, e.g., system safety.
 ## System
 An abstract element representing a System.
 ## System Capability